Anti-Soviet resistance by the Ukrainian Insurgent Army: Battle of Piryatin (19 August 1944)

-Battle of Karov (August 29–30, 1944)
+Battle of Karov (29–30 August 1944)

-On August 27, 1944, Soviet intelligence learned that a strong 1,400-strong UPA group was operating in the woods near Kariv-Piddubtsi.
+On 27 August 1944, Soviet intelligence learned that a strong 1,400-strong UPA group was operating in the woods near Kariv-Piddubtsi.
 The 3rd Battalion of the 2nd Regiment (250 men, Commander Major Korzhenko), separate groups of soldiers of the 88th and 104th Border Troops Divisions (450 border guards in total), and four squadrons of the 29th Guards Regiment were assigned to the operation against the insurgents.
 The infantry was supported, including an artillery battery and an 82-mm mortar battery.
-At dawn on August 29, Soviet troops surrounded the forest, taking up positions to attack.
+At dawn on 29 August, Soviet troops surrounded the forest, taking up positions to attack.
 The NKVD were opposed by the "Galaida" kurin under the command of Dmytro Pelyp, which consisted of three sotnia.
 At 5:30 a.m., the guerrillas were warned by the surrounding residents fleeing the surrounding villages.
 This allowed them to take up defensive positions in advance.

-On August 29, at 7 am, an intense one-and-a-half-hour artillery shelling with cannons, mortars and Katyushas began, which did not however inflict losses on the insurgents.
+On 29 August at 7 a.m., an intense one-and-a-half-hour artillery shelling with cannons, mortars and Katyushas began, which did not however inflict losses on the insurgents.
 Therefore, the enemy launched an offensive from the east, where there was the "Galaida 2" sotnia.
 Soon the direction of the main strike was transferred to the center of the insurgent positions, which were occupied by the "Galaida 1" sotnia and the Self-defense Local Departments.
-At about 7 pm, Soviet troops received reinforcements in seven vehicles and began a new offensive.
+At about 7 p.m., Soviet troops received reinforcements in seven vehicles and began a new offensive.
 This blow finally broke the line of defense of the UPA, but at dusk the Soviet troops stopped the offensive.
 Taking the opportunity, the soldiers broke into small groups and broke through the Soviet lines.
-In the morning the offensive resumed, but only small groups of soldiers remained, which were eliminated.
+In the morning the offensive resumed, but only small groups of soldiers remained, which were killed.
 The Soviets estimated the UPA's losses at 625 killed.
 They themselves had 32 killed and 48 wounded, and one soldier missing.
 According to the UPA, ten guerrillas were killed and twelve wounded.
 Two UPA fighters were taken prisoner.
 They estimated Soviet losses at about 300 killed and 200 wounded.

-Battle of Urman village (September 17, 1944)
+Battle of Urman village (17 September 1944)

-On September 17, 1944, the 187th Battalion of the NKVD (without the first company) conducted an operation north of Berezhany.
+On 17 September 1944, the 187th Battalion of the NKVD (without the first company) conducted an operation north of Berezhany.
 The 3rd Company came across a 60-strong UPA detachment and pursued it.
 Reaching Urmani, the NKVD unexpectedly attacked a strong UPA group (according to the Soviets, numbered up to 800 partisans).
 The 3rd Company of 35 soldiers was quickly surrounded, cut off from the rest of the battalion.
 The battle lasted 11 hours, then at dusk the guerrillas retreated to Brzezany.
 Casualty estimates of this encounter differ.
 According to the NKVD, the UPA lost 300 men and convoys of weapons and ammunition, while NKVD had 12 killed, 18 wounded, and two missing.:494According to a UPA report, the NKVD lost 97 people killed and three grenade launchers, as well as other weapons and ammunition.